Rinzii/WinLite/README.md

-WinLite is a light weight wrapper around `Windows.h` that removes the vast majority of extra baggage that normally comes with `Windows.h`.
+WinLite is a lightweight wrapper around `windows.h` that removes the vast majority of extra baggage that normally comes with `windows.h`.
-If you want a truely bare minimum `Windows.h` this is what you need.
+If you want a truly bare minimum `windows.h` this is what you need.